 They may also feel embarrassed to open up about their concerns.
 Now that they're an "adult," they should be able to handle everything, right?

 But, in some respects, you probably know your child better than they know themselves.
-If you think something is a bit "off" with them, it's possible that they're experiencing pre-college anxiety.
-Here, we'll talk about some commons signs and what you can do to help.
+If you think something is a bit off with them, it's possible they're experiencing pre-college anxiety.
+Let's talk about some commons signs and what you can do to help.

 1. Changes in sleep patterns

-Yes, teens have sleep patterns that can seem pretty out-of-sync with the rest of the world.
+Yes, teens' sleep patterns can seem pretty out-of-sync with the rest of the world.
 They may be up all night and sleep well into the afternoon on a regular basis.
 If that's their normal behavior, you probably don't have anything to worry about.